Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 Got input request for size 2 /app/devices-bin/noflag.sh: line 32: $2: Bad file descriptor
 ```
 So that obviously didn't work!
-Lets revisit the script:
+Let's revisit the script:
 ```bash
     if [ "${FILTER_STRING:$FILTER_OFFSET:1}" == "$BYTE" ]
     then